ramo-87/parsedBooks/readme.md

 # Parsed Arabic Dictionaries from Shamela

-This is not fully done and many manual corrections have to be done.
+This is not fully done yet and many manual corrections have to be done.
 Fuzzy search should work if you want to find a certain word.
+Feedback is always welcome.